 Hydrangea Endless Summer® Summer Crush™ Description

-Summer Crush™ Hydrangea - most wilt resistant reblooming Hydrangea with giant raspberry blooms
+Summer Crush™ hydrangea - a wilt resistant reblooming hydrangea with giant raspberry blooms

 New!
 Summer Crush™ is a color breakthrough in a reblooming garden hydrangea and a welcome addition to the Endless Summer® brand.

 Developed in Minnesota by Bailey Innovations, this new addition is the result of focused breeding and years of production and field testing.
 Proven to be zone 4 cold hardy and the most wilt resistant Endless Summer® yet!
 Excellent of course for summer gardens with superb heat and humidity resistance.

 Giant 6-8" mop heads of raspberry-red (vibrant blue-purple blooms in acidic conditions) begin in summer and continue well into fall.
 Blooms on both old and new growth so if old growth is damaged by late spring frosts, you will still get flowers during the summer and fall on new growth.

 A compact growing macrophylla type with dark green glossy leaves, shorter internodes, rounded habit, and thick ruby red stems which keep the large blooms from flopping.
 It is the shortest in the series, growing 18-36" high and wide.
 The green leaves are waxy which preserves moisture so it won't wilt as readily as other Hydrangeas.

 Bred for beauty & garden performance, this rebloomer has demonstrated both cold & heat tolerance in as far south as Zone 9

 How to grow Summer Crush™

 Grow in a medium, rich and moist well drained soil in morning sun with protection form the intense afternoon sun.
 Give copious amount of water during the prolonged summer dry spells.